aafulei/sublime-python-snippets/README.md

 # My Python Snippets for Sublime Text

-The real purpose is to override and thus remove the unnecessary built-in snippets.
+The real purpose is to override and thus remove unnecessary built-in snippets.

 ## Install